Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability

 We individually optimized learning rates for each method-task combination through grid search, deliberately omitting learning rate schedulers to isolate the inherent convergence properties of each optimizer.
 For Adam, we searched within the range $\{0.001,0.0005,0.0002,0.0001,\ldots,0.00001\}$.
-The preconditioned methods required different learning rate ranges due to their distinct curvature properties: CG-Hessian used $\{1.0,0.5,\ldots,0.001\}$, while CG-GGN employed a range of $\{0.1,0.05,\ldots,0.0001\}$.
+The preconditioned methods required different learning rate ranges due to their curvature properties: CG-Hessian and CG-GGN used $\{1.0,0.5,\ldots,0.001\}$.
 This difference reflects our theoretical analysis that effective preconditioning can support larger learning rates when operating near local minima.
 For vanilla SGD and momentum SGD, we initially explored the same ranges as Adam and expanded to wider intervals when necessary to ensure optimal performance.
 This methodology ensured a fair comparison by allowing each optimizer to operate at its most effective learning rate for each specific task.

 To ensure robust experimental results, we conducted each experiment five times using different random seeds ($42$ to $46$ for Phase I and $43$ to $47$ for Phase II).
 This approach accounts for the inherent stochasticity in neural network training processes and allows us to report mean performance metrics.
 For our timing analysis, we implemented a precise measurement protocol that isolates the computational efficiency of the optimization methods themselves.
 Specifically, we excluded all data generation and preprocessing overhead, capturing only the cumulative duration of the actual training iterations on identical hardware configurations.
 This methodology provides an equitable assessment of computational efficiency, particularly important when comparing methods with substantially different per-iteration costs, such as first-order methods versus preconditioned approaches that require conjugate gradient iterations.